Code-Over-Time/varcade_games/stats_tracker/README.md

 Welcome to the Stats Tracker project!

-The Stats Tracker is responsible for listening to game events and using those events to build and maintain leaderboards and player stats.
+The Stats Tracker is responsible for listening to events and using those events to build and maintain leaderboards and player stats.

-Both the leaderboard system and player stats system is designed to be pluggable so that different games can provide custom handling for leaderboard scoring (for example a game may want to use an [Elo](https://en.wikipedia.org/wiki/Elo_rating_system] scoring system) and can dictate what stats are tracked (this will generally vary from game to game).
+Both the leaderboard system and player stats system are designed to be pluggable so that different games can provide custom handling for leaderboard scoring (for example a game may want to use an [Elo](https://en.wikipedia.org/wiki/Elo_rating_system] scoring system) and can dictate what stats are tracked (this will generally vary from game to game).

 This project provides both an API to query leaderboard and stats data, as well as a set of workers that process events in order to populate the system with data.